 Unagi Sauce

-- Add 3 tbsp of turbinado sugar and 1 tsp dark brown sugar to a sauce pan.
+- Add 3 tbsp turbinado sugar and 1 tsp dark brown sugar to a saucepan.
 Place the pan on the stove and turn on the heat to medium-high.

-- Once the sugar starts to melt, add 5 tbsp sake and 5 tbsp mirin.
+- Once the sugar starts to melt, add 75 ml sake and 75 ml mirin.
 Bring to boil and allow to cook for 1-2 minutes, stirring occasionally.

-- Add 5 tbsp of soy sauce and turn down the heat to simmer.
+- Add 75 ml soy sauce and turn down the heat to simmer.

 Unagi don

-- Place the eel in a frying pan with the skin side down and add 2 tbsp of sake.
+- Place the eel in a cold frying pan with the skin side down and add 2 tbsp sake.

-- Turn the eel over and grill the skin side for 5 minutes.
+- Turn the eel over and grill the skin side for 5 minutes or until lightly charred.

 - Apply the sauce generously but evenly over the skin and grill for 30 seconds.

-- Dish up the rice and brush the surface with the leftover sauce.
+- Dish up 2 portions cooked Japanese short-grain rice and brush the top with the leftover sauce.

-- Place the eel on top and sprinkle with sansho pepper.
+- Place the eel on top and sprinkle with ground Japanese pepper (sansho).

 - Enjoy!